The Seven Bridges Valley walk

 Proceed through Mackershaw Lodge, via two sets of pedestrian gates on the left hand side of the building.
 You are now in Mackershaw Deer Park.
-Carry on forward, following the path through the park.
-You will follow this path through the entirety of the park, joining onto some vehicle tracks on the last sloping descent.
+Follow this path straight ahead through the park, joining onto some vehicle tracks on the last sloping descent.
 At the end of this descent you will come to a gate.
 Go through the gate and carry on forwards.
 At the bottom of the hill you will find yourself next to the footbridge at the lake, where you began.
 Cross the bridge over the lake and proceed on the path until you come off of the track and onto the road.
-At this point, if you have parked at the Studley car park, you can finish the walk.

 To get back to the main visitor centre, turn right and follow the road until you reach the crossroads that you passed earlier on in the deer park.
 Turn left and follow the avenue up towards St. Mary’s church.
 Advance further until you come to a gate.
 Go through the gate, and turn left onto the bridle path.
 Proceed further down this path until you reach a roundabout.
 Follow the signs that take you back to the main visitor centre and car parks.